 We then jumped back into our coach and were taken further down the road from the catacombs to the ancient Appian Way (Appia Antica).
 Michele showed us worn stones paving a road that has been in use since antiquity.
 He told tales of slave rebellions and the power of the Rome in antiquity.
 Our driver took us back from the Appian Way to near our tour’s starting point.
 I cannot underestimate how valuable this part of the tour is.
 I have explored the Appian Way on my own and found that finding return transportation that was inexpensive and conveniently located was rather challenging, so this service of the tour was especially attractive to me.

 It was a little after 12:30 when our tour ended, so Michele provided us with ideas for lunch.
 As I have noticed in previous tours with The Roman Guy, our group felt closer after the tour because of the easy-going manner of our guide.
 The Roman Guy tours foster a sense of camaraderie and make you feel like one of the “cool kids.”
 The small size of the group made the tour feel luxurious and far more expensive than its rather economical price of 69€ (price includes private transfer, admission fees, and a knowledgeable and engaging tour guide).
-If you use our code ROAMING at checkout, you can save money.
+If you use our link, you can save money.

 There are many wonderful things to do in Rome—so many, in fact, that it can be almost overwhelming.
 A tour such as the one we took provides a lot of “bang for the buck.”
 As you will find, many Rome attractions are woefully lacking in explanation.
 You may find yourself a little lost trying to make sense of all the ruins.
 A good tour brings the past alive focusing on a few interesting stories.
 Rome has thousands of years of history.
 And sometimes, such as at Basilica San Clemente, the levels of history pile up one atop each other.
 I had toured the church years before and found it quite confusing due to a lack of placards, but The Roman Guy tour made me see it in a whole new light and it was spectacular.
 Although we received this tour gratis, all of my opinions are my own and I am under no obligation to write a favorable review—I am because I feel my readers would really enjoy this tour.
 We went to lunch with another couple afterwards and they had positive comments, too.
 Therefore, I highly recommend taking the “Catacombs and San Clemente Underground” tour the next time you’re in Rome.
 Buon viaggio!